nrwl/nx/nx-dev/nx-dev/public/documentation/latest/angular/api-angular/generators/setup-mfe.md

 Type: `array`

-A list of remote application names that the shell application should consume.
+A list of remote application names that the host application should consume.

+### routing

+Type: `boolean`

+Generate a routing setup to allow a host application to route to the remote application.

 ### skipFormat